List of Late Night with Conan O'Brien sketches: Pierre Bernard's Recliner of Rage

-A comedy bit in which Late Night graphic designer Pierre Bernard, Jr. sits in a recliner and relates a story that has recently angered him personally.
-This tale is always a long, drawn-out personal tale delivered in a soft-spoken tone that usually involves some sort of comic-book, anime, sci-fi-related, or similarly esoteric medium.
-At the end of his complaint he states "Bottom line, America..." as he grabs the handle of the recliner and shifts it back into an upright position to lean forward and point furiously at another camera centered on him to give his final geeky demands on the matter.
+A bit in which Late Night graphic designer Pierre Bernard, Jr. sits in a recliner, delivering a long, drawn-out rant about one of his niche interests—such as comic books, anime, or sci-fi—in a soft-spoken, disarmingly calm voice.
+After finishing his grievance, he shifts his recliner to an upright position and points to a second camera as he declares, “Bottom line, America...,” followed by his specific demands on the issue.
+Conan then thanks Pierre, typically adding, “I'm sure there's one or two other Americans who know exactly what you're talking about.”

 Much of the humor of the sketch comes from the dry, emotionless manner in which Bernard delivers his "rage."
 A complaint about the TV show Stargate SG-1 led to him getting small cameos on the show; whereas a complaint about the Japanese anime franchise Robotech numerous DVD releases in the marketplace prompted a "response" from robotech.com about the complaint and an offer to send Bernard a free complete collection of the DVDs.

 In 2007, Bernard and O'Brien starred in a spin-off sketch entitled "Pierre Bernard: Serial Killer."
 The sketch had been inspired by Bernard's real life refusal to allow the show to tape a remote segment at his home focusing on his sizable action figure collection.
 Conan insisted that the only explanation for Bernard's reluctance to allow a camera crew into his home was that the graphic designer was, in fact, a serial killer.
 During the sketch, O'Brien interviewed Bernard in the manner of news magazine shows such as Dateline NBC, asking questions designed to implicate Bernard as a murderer.
 Initially, Bernard seemed reluctant but as the sketch went on he seemed to get more into the act.
 At one point, Bernard admitted that he did not describe himself as prolific because "I haven't been killing for very long."
 After the taped portion of the sketch, Bernard was wheeled on stage on a gurney wearing a muzzle similar to Hannibal Lecter in The Silence of the Lambs.

 Pierre Bernard moved with O'Brien on The Tonight Show to continue as a graphic designer and occasional performer, first seen on June 3, 2009.